Tender Mercies: Festivals and theatrical run

 Tender Mercies was released on March 4, 1983, in only three theaters: one in New York City, one in Los Angeles, and one in Chicago.
 New York Times critic Vincent Canby observed that it was released during "the time of year when distributors usually get rid of all of those movies they don't think are worth releasing in the prime moviegoing times of Christmas and the midsummer months".
 The simultaneous release of Angelo My Love led to some more publicity for Duvall himself, but was of no help to Tender Mercies.
 Duvall also believed that Universal's lack of familiarity and comfort with southern culture and the country music genre further reduced their faith in the film.
 When country star Willie Nelson offered to help publicize it, a studio executive told Duvall she did not understand how the singer could contribute to the promotion, which Duvall said was indicative of the studio's failure to understand both the film and the country music genre.

 Tender Mercies was shown in competition at the 1983 Cannes Film Festival, where it was described as a relatively optimistic alternative to darker, more violent entries like One Deadly Summer, Moon in the Gutter and Merry Christmas, Mr. Lawrence.
 It was also shown at the 1983 International Film Festival of India in New Delhi.
 A jury headed by director Lindsay Anderson determined that none of the films in contention, including Tender Mercies, were good enough to win the Golden Peacock, the festival's top prize.
 Film critic Jugu Abraham said the jury's standards were higher than those of the Academy Awards, and that Tender Mercies' lack of success at the festival was a "clear example of what is good cinema for some, not being so good for others".

 Home media

-Following its brief theatrical run, Universal Studios quickly sold the film's rights to cable companies, allowing Tender Mercies to be shown on television.
+Following its brief theatrical run, Universal Pictures quickly sold the film's rights to cable companies, allowing Tender Mercies to be shown on television.
 When the film unexpectedly received five Academy Award nominations nearly a year after its original release, the studio attempted to redistribute the film to theaters; however, the cable companies began televising the film about a week before the Oscar ceremony, which essentially halted any attempts at a theatrical re-release.
 When the film first played on HBO in March 1984, it surpassed the three major networks in ratings for homes with cable televisions.
 Tender Mercies was released on VHS some time later, and was first released on DVD on June 22, 1999.